hechangmin/template4js/README.md

 * <%-var%> : output escaping after the variables
 * <% include('./static/template/header.tpl') %> : Nested template

+>In the template, the variable, please are reflected in the data parameters.
 >Please read demo.html or node_demo.js.

 ##License##